 I use Lightroom to do my stitching, but I know there are many other tools, and many of them are better.
 Look around and you’ll find some free trials.
 You can also let Photoshop do it automatically.

 If you’re doing your first panos, I suggest starting with just two or three frames.
 It can take some time depending on your computer, and using more frames takes more time.
-Lightroom offers some different project methods — just try them and choose the one that looks best to your eye. this picture used six frames.
+Lightroom offers three different projection methods — just try them and choose the one that looks best to your eye.
+This picture used six frames.

 Finish the pano